swyxio/ai-notes/stub notes/CODE.md

 "Today, GitHub Copilot is behind an average of 46% of a developers’ code across all programming languages—and in Java, that number jumps to 61%."

-- March 2023 - more ambitious with amall scripts
+- March 2023 - more ambitious with small scripts
 	- https://simonwillison.net/2023/Mar/27/ai-enhanced-development/
 	- geoffrey litt stuff
 - March 2023 - Codium AI - 11m seed - https://www.codium.ai/blog/codiumai-powered-by-testgpt-accounces-beta-and-raised-11m/